Microsoft Azure Object Storage offers hassle-free usage. It is easy to configure.

 What other advice do I have?

-I would recommend Microsoft Azure Object Storage to other users.
+I can recommend Microsoft Azure Object Storage to others, but I'll base my recommendation on the use case.

 Computer Scientist at Adobe